What Is The Elf On The Shelf Tradition?

 Your kids will enjoy putting Elf to bed in his starry Christmas sleeping bag.
 But will he still be there when they get up the next day?

 Letters To Santa

 This is an Amazon Choice Product that came out last year.
 Kids write their Christmas letters on special paper which shrinks when Mum or Dad pops it in the oven.
 The small notes are attached to your elf with ribbons so they don’t fall off when he flies to the North Pole.

 Elf On The Shelf is huge on social media

 The hide and seek element of Elf On The Shelf has really taken off on the likes of Instagram at Christmas.
 See the fabulous Elf On The Shelf feed for the antics of the elves.
 Sometimes, they are rather naughty themselves.
 Users compete to post the funniest pictures of exactly what the elves have been up to during the night.

 If you’ve got children, chances are you will have threatened to tell Santa when they misbehave.
 This is a way of outsourcing that responsibility while giving you all a bit of a laugh.

 This page is for information only: a listing does not mean a recommendation or endorsement.
 Some toys are listed for particular ages or genders.
 This is only to reflect popular search internet search terms.
 We are not making any judgements on suitability and you are advised to check any products you purchase via links on this page are age appropriate.
 We only test products where stated.
-Ensure you check age suitability very carefully before making a purchase.
-You are also advised to check the profile of online sellers including delivery times and costs, and product availability before you buy.
+You are strongly advised to check the profile of online sellers including delivery times, prices and product availability before you buy.
 Must Have Toys is an Amazon Associate which means we earn through qualifying purchases made via links on this page.